logan-connolly/portfolio/content/post/tmux-pair-programming.md

 # Why another article

-The goal of this article is to go into a bit more detail, particularly how to set up your system to make sure that the person you are pairing with has _limited access_ to your system - ideally they should only have access to the project you are working on.
+The goal of this article is to go into a bit more detail, particularly how to set up your system to make sure that the person you are pairing with has _limited access_ - ideally they should only have access to the project you are working on.

 # Birds eye view

 Here is a high-level overview of what we will cover:

 1. Prerequisites
-2. User creation
+1. User creation
-3. Get project code
-4. Clone dotfiles
+1. Clone dotfiles
-5. Setup and start ssh server
+1. Setup and start ssh server
-6. Setup and start ngrok
+1. Setup and start ngrok
-7. Wrap up
+1. Wrap up

 # Prerequisites